Helping families make the most of personality differences.

 Gracyn Nelson-Reid

-GRACYN NELSON-REID is a junior at the University of Texas San Antonio.
-She is majoring in Biology and plans to attend medical school.
+GRACYN NELSON-REID is a senior at the University of Texas San Antonio.
+She is majoring in Biology and plans to attend graduate school in the field of Microbiology research.
 Gracyn has been immersed in personality type theory from the time she was born!
 Her mom is a certified MBTI® and MMTIC® professional who introduced type theory and type language to her children to help them understand and appreciate differences.

 View full author bio | Close